verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

     - read
 ```
 {{< /clipboard >}}
+Refer [Opensearch Permissions]({{<opensearch_docs_url>}}/security/access-control/permissions/) for the permissions that you can set.

-4. After creating the user and role, link them together using a custom resource OpensearchUserRoleBinding.
+4.After creating the user and role, link them together using a custom resource OpensearchUserRoleBinding.
 Here is a custom resource example to create a
   RoleBinding that binds the user `custom-user` and backend role `custom-role` created in Step 2 and OpenSearch role `custom-role` created in Step 3.

 {{< clipboard >}}